VanDung-dev/HieraChain-Engine/README.md

 # HieraChain-Engine

-High-performance blockchain engine for supply chain transparency, built with **Go + Rust + Python**.
+HieraChain engine is a high-concurrency infrastructure layer built on Go

 ## Architecture